Why not just use an eBook?

 Let's face it; there are several eBooks and physical books on finding locations to photograph.
 Throw in a bunch of web sites, and you're good to go, right?
 Well, not so fast.

 eBooks are great.
-There’s nothing wrong with them.
+There's nothing wrong with them.
 You can tell each author has spent a considerable amount of time crafting the text, images and layout.
 They provide you with exactly want you want.
-How to approach the photo, best time of day, optional equipment needed, etc. Here's thing - eBooks are a static medium designed to be read on a monitor or printed.
+How to approach the photo, best time of day, optional equipment needed, etc. Here's the thing - eBooks are a static medium designed to be read on a monitor or printed.
 In the field, I have enough equipment to carry.
 The last thing I want to add is a stack of paper or a book.

 eBooks (PDF’s/Kindle) can be read on my phone, so what’s the problem?